-Given long-term decline in competitiveness, the exchange rate was overvalue and so most commentators see the devaluation as inevitable.
+Given long-term decline in competitiveness, the exchange rate was overvalued and so most commentators see the devaluation as inevitable.
 Trying to keep the Pound overvalued would harm further the economy.

-After the devaluation, there was no economic miracle, growth remained below our competitors, inflation rose and it did not solve the underlying issues in the UK economy.
-However, without a devaluation, the economy would have had more serious problems and may needed to have higher interest rates and a prolonged period of deflationary pressures
+After the devaluation, there was no economic miracle, growth remained below our competitors, inflation rose, and it did not solve the underlying issues in the UK economy.
+However, without a devaluation, the economy would have had more serious problems and may have needed even higher interest rates and a prolonged period of deflationary pressures